mich163w/Michele/README.md

 ### Hi there! 👋 I'm Michele

-🎨 Multimedia Designer | 💻 Web Development Enthusiast | 👩‍💼 Part-time Junior Graphic Designer
+🎨 Multimedia Designer | 💻 Web Development Student | 👩‍💼 Part-time Junior Graphic Designer

 #### About Me
 I'm a passionate and creative individual with a solid foundation in multimedia design, and I'm currently diving into the exciting world of web development.
 My journey began with a degree in Multimedia Design, where I honed my skills in graphic design, user experience, and digital media but also delved into the world of coding.